The Moon: Modern RWS Tarot Card meanings

 What past negative karma can I infer from my current circumstances (if any)?* How can I move from creating negative karma to fulfiling my dharma?

-*Please note that the first meditation here is emphatically not meant to imply that all negative things which happen are karmically ordained.
+Please note:the first meditation here is emphatically not meant to imply that all negative things which happen are karmically ordained.
 In karmic doctrine, things can either be karmically ordained or karmically permitted.
 This is very important to understand so that you don’t end up victim blaming yourself or others, especially in ways which may attempt to justify prejudice against specific groups.

 He is the founder of Toby’s Tarot Apprenticeship; a tarot mentorship programme in the occult art of tarot divination (communication with the Divine) for Western occultists on the Right Hand Path.
 This includes predictive readings when contextualized within a greater spiritual scheme.